-NOTE: The district has a specific Lockout Plan per building.
+NOTE: The district has a specific Secure Lockout Plan per building.

-SHELTER IN PLACE / LOCATIONS
+SHELTER IN PLACE / SHELTER (Either Can Be Used)

-There are times when it is necessary to remain in place or move the school population to a single or multiple location(s) in the school building.
-This is called a "Shelter in Place".
-In most cases, a shelter in place is done when there is a threat of or actual weather related incident or a bomb threat.
+There are times when it is necessary to shelter students and staff inside the building because it is safer inside the building than outside.
+The school population will either remain in place or move to a single or multiple location(s) in the school building.
+In most cases, a shelter in place / shelter (both can be used) is done when there is a threat of or actual weather-related incident or a bomb threat.

-Shelter in Place Objectives
+Shelter in Place / Shelter Objectives